-Pasture based farming can be challenging.
-There is no “one-size-fits-all” solution.
-Best practices for one part of the country can be worst practices for another part.
+Pasture-based farming can be challenging: There is no “one-size-fits-all” solution, and ‘best practices’ for one part of the country can be worst practices for another.

-AWA recognizes the difficulties that can be involved in achieving profitable, high welfare, pasture based farming.
+AWA recognizes the challenges involved in achieving profitable, high-welfare, pasture based farming.
 Our standards provide a framework for livestock management; but this isn’t the whole story.
-We know that there are times when extra support and advice are needed.
+We know there are times when extra support and advice is needed.